moorepants/learn-multibody-dynamics/mass.rst

 frame is associated with a rigid body that has some mass distribution, `Newton's`_ and `Euler's`_ second laws of motion show that the time rate of change of the linear and angular momenta must be equal to the forces and torques acting on the particle or rigid body, respectively.
-The momentum of the particle is determined by its mass and velocity and the angular momentum of the rigid body is determined by the distribution of mass and its angular velocity.
+The momentum of a particle is determined by its mass and velocity and the angular momentum of a rigid body is determined by the distribution of mass and its angular velocity.
 In this chapter, we will introduce mass and its distribution.